aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

 Added the new class in the ViewModel with the name of ProductVM and updated code in the file.
 Later i installed the framework "Microsoct.ASPNetCore.Viewfeature" in the project.

+I added the ProductController.cs file under the controller.
+Updated the file for Upsert calls and API calss.

+Commented the Upsert post method.
+After that Updated the API calls for the Category and CoverTypes.